ChelzyGraXel/Spotify2023/README.md

     import pandas as pd

 ### STEP 2: Load the CSV file into the Data Frame
-Assign the data frame to a variable named "tify".
+Assign the data frame to a variable named **tify**.
 In this particular step, I asked for help from ChatGPT since it can't load the CSV file without the additional syntax 'encoding='ISO-8859-1'.
 According to ChatGPT, it is often used for files containing special characters.

     # Read CSV file
     tify = pd.read_csv('spotify-2023.csv', encoding='ISO-8859-1')